johnstownoralhistories/johnstownoralhistories.github.io/pages/index.md

 ---
 # Welcome to Johnstown Oral Histories

 This site is an ongoing research project by Alexis Shoulta.
-It collects oral histories and memories of families who experienced effects of deindustrialization in Johnstown Pennsylvania.
+It collects oral histories and memories of families who experienced effects of deindustrialization in Johnstown, Pennsylvania.